Today we’re taking a detailed look at the Asus Zenbook UX32A. This is Asus’s most

 Having the slightly beefier body helped Asus fit more ports on the Asus Zenbook UX32A.
 On the left, there’s an USB connector and a card-reader, that still can’t properly fit an entire SD card.
 On the right you now find the DC-IN, two more USB ports, a full-size HDMI, a mini-VGA port, the headphone/microphone jack and a tiny status LED.
 There’s still no Ethernet and full-size VGA, but Asus offers adapters for those and the extra USB and proper HDMI connectors are definitely appreciated.

-Lifting the lid-cover, you’ll notice a rather familiar interior, the only thing that this laptop has and the Prime didn’t being a small HDD LED indicator on the top-right side.
-Besides that, there’s the same large palm-rest, the same keyboard and trackpad.
+Lifting the lid-cover, you’ll notice a rather familiar interior.
+In fact, the only difference between this laptop and the UX301 Prime is the activity LED indicator on the top-right side, which is missing here.
+This aside tough, the two laptops share a similar palm-rest, keyboard and trackpad design.

 We’re not going to focus on those that much, but they are fairly good overall.
 Not as good as you can find on the HP or Lenovo ultrabooks, but still alright.
 The chiclet styled keyboard is accurate and the keys offer good feedback, although they feel just a bit wobbly.
 The keyboard is also backlit and you can adjust the intensity using the f3/f4 keys.